jsnyders/StringTemplate-js/README.md

 ```

 This will be a single command once it is complete enough to compile its own code generation template.

+Update: there is now a stc command in bin folder that does both steps (still uses Java stst to bootstrap)

  * Step 2 Execute the compiled template with the following.
 TODO look at simplifying the API and providing a
  JavaScript implementation of stst.